heheshang/AuroraPlan/Rust for Rustaceans.md

 your development environment, but compile it for the sock.
 That’s not the only context in which cross-compilation is important, though.
-For example, it’s increasingly common to have one build pipeline produce binary Rust Without the Standard Library 221 artifacts for all consumer platforms rather than trying to have a build pipeline for every platform your consumers may be using, and that means using cross-compilation.
+For example, it’s increasingly common to have one build pipeline produce binary artifacts for all consumer platforms rather than trying to have a build pipeline for every platform your consumers may be using, and that means using cross-compilation.

 **NOTE** If you’re actually compiling for something sock-like with limited memory, or even something as fancy as a potato, you may want to set the opt-level Cargo configuration to "s" to optimize for smaller binary sizes.

-Cross-compiling involves two platforms: the host platform and the target platform.
+- Cross-compiling involves two platforms: the host platform and the target platform.
 The host platform is the one doing the compiling, and the target platform is the one that will eventually run the output of the compilation.
 We specify platforms as target triples, which take the form machine-vendor-